By MICK ROBERTS ©

-The Molloys once reigned over one of Sydney’s best known bohemian hotels, the haunt of artists, actors, entertainers and journalists, which traded on the south west corner of George and Sussex Streets Sydney.
+THE Molloy family once reigned over one of Sydney’s best-known bohemian hotels, the haunt of artists, actors, entertainers and journalists.

 Jane told Time Gents that her great grandmother, Margaret, also had a brief lease on the Palace Hotel on the corner Dowling and Flinders Streets, Sydney prior to the Newcastle Hotel.